avengers-2022/module-19/README.md

 19-4 Check whether a year is a Leap Year or not

 19-5 Calculate Factorial of a number using for loop

+19-6 Recalculate factorial multiple times using a function